btschwartz12/DCU_Config_Tool/README.md

 DO NOT MODIFY ANYTHING ELSE.

 6. Locate the `buildScript.bat` batch file in the `scripts/` directory.
-Find step 1, and initialize the name of your directory from step 5, and the name of the spec file.
-Step 2 will build the executable, step 3 will place the config files in the executable's directory.
+Find Section 1, and initialize the name of your directory from step 5, and the name of the spec file.
+Section 2 will build the executable, and Section 3 will place the config files in the executable's directory.

 7. Run the batch file on your machine: